Self-service laundry: United Kingdom

-The first UK launderette (alternative spelling: laundrette) was opened on 9 May 1949 in Queensway (London).
-UK launderettes are mainly fully automated and coin-operated, and are either staffed or unstaffed.
-Some may be staffed during fewer hours than the operating time each week.
-They are generally found only in urban and suburban areas, and have been common features of urban life since the 1960s.
-In the last two decades there has been a decline in the number of launderettes in the United Kingdom; only approximately 3000 remain.
+The first UK launderette (alternative spelling: laundrette) was opened on 9 May 1949 in Queensway, London.
+UK launderettes are mainly fully automated and coin operated, and are either fully staffed, staffed during certain hours, or unstaffed.
+They are generally found only in urban and suburban areas, where they have been common features since the 1960s.

+From 1985 to 2010, the number of launderettes has declined, with only around 3000 remaining.
 Rapidly rising utility charges, premises rent and a lower purchase cost of domestic machines have been noted as principal reasons for the recent decline.
 High initial launch costs, specifically for commercial washing machines and dryers, have also been commented on as reasons for fewer new entrants into the market.
-Furthermore, machine updates can be prohibitively expensive, which has held back premises investment.
+Furthermore, machine updates can be prohibitively expensive, which has held back premises' investment.

-Many of the staffed operations in the UK have added value services such as ironing, dry cleaning and service washes, which prove popular to busy professionals, students, and senior citizens.
-Student accommodation blocks often have their own unstaffed laundries, which are typically commercially run at a profit by the accommodation provider.
+Many of the staffed operations in the UK have added-value services such as ironing, dry cleaning and service washes, which are popular among professionals, students, and senior citizens.
+Student accommodation blocks often have their own unstaffed laundries, which are typically run at a profit by the accommodation provider.

-Local directories, such as the yellow pages and Thomson, only show those laundries that have chosen to pay for an entry in their directories, so trends are difficult to assess.
+Local phone directories only show laundries that pay to be included, so trends are difficult to assess.
 However, large cities such as Birmingham, Bristol, Leeds, Liverpool, London, Manchester, Sheffield and Southampton have significant numbers of launderettes, as do many coastal tourist areas.

 The main manufacturers serving the UK in this market are Electrolux, IPSO, Maytag, and Primus.
 Brands such as Frigidaire and Speed Queen are also regularly deployed, with most originating from Belgium and the US.

-Whilst the future of launderettes in the UK is not assured, domestic machine users experiencing breakdowns in the home, users of large bedding, and tourists are potential customers, thereby making the provision valuable to the community.